br4chu/johann/README.md

 #### Assinging project name to your compose cluster

-By default, Johann generates random string and passes it to `docker-compose` command as a project name.
+By default, Johann uses implicitly generated project name and passes it to `docker-compose` command via `-p` switch.
 You can override this behaviour by passing your own project name to the builder:

 ```java